Benefits of Stage Gate Process for Resource Management

 Today, project portfolio management lives in a constant state of uncertainty, especially when it comes to aligning project execution with strategic objectives.
-Therefore, having a framework that allows you to review progress from time to time, and that is easy to understand and implement, will ensure that Phase-Gate has a high degree of acceptance in your company.
+Therefore, having a framework that allows you to review progress from time to time, and that is easy to understand and implement, will ensure that Stage Gate has a high degree of acceptance in your company.

-Benefits of Phase-gate Process for Resource Management
+Benefits of Stage-Gate Process for Resource Management

-Budget management, financial management, risk management, stakeholder management…If you decide to implement the Phase-Gate methodology in the processes you already have in place for project portfolio management in your organization, the results you will obtain will be almost immediate.
+Budget management, financial management, risk management, stakeholder management…If you decide to implement the Stage-Gate methodology in the processes you already have in place for project portfolio management in your organization, the results you will obtain will be almost immediate.

 However, if there is one aspect of portfolio management that will be improving, it will undoubtedly be resource management.
 You will be able to adjust and plan resources according to the conclusions you obtain in each of the review processes the project goes through.
 You’ll gain happier, more productive teams focused on delivering value.